An overview of our commitments...

-Having 160,000 people in the same place during one weekend is always going to produce a significant amount of waste.
-In fact, in 2016 there was a total of 46.6 tonnes of it produced at the show.
-That’s the equivalent of nearly 3 New Routemaster Double Decker Buses or 10 fully grown elephants!
+Having over 100,000 people in the same place during one weekend is always going to produce a significant amount of waste.
+In fact, in 2019 there was a total of 24.9 tonnes of it produced at the show.
+That’s the equivalent of more than 2 new Routemaster Double Decker Buses or 5 fully grown African Elephants.

 In 2015 we started a partnership with Loowatt to offer a boutique toilet option in two locations at the show.
 The Loowatt waterless toilet uses a patented, simple and efficient sealing technology to contain human waste within biodegradable film, with a unique odor-inhibiting system.
 The waste stored in a cartridge for periodic emptying throughout the weekend, which is then linked to anearobic digestion systems off site to provide a source of biogas for cooking, electricity and other applications.

 - Total waste collected: 0.4 tonnes

 - Amount of water saved compared to vacuum flush toilets: 606 litres

 - Elimination of chemical toilet waste dumped, compared to chemical toilets: 0.5 tonnes

 - Energy generation in an anearobic digestion system : 35 kWh

 - CO2 saving from energy production: 11kg

 - The electricity generated from collecting your waste at the show each year amounts to the equivalent of charging 2,465 smartphones